There are two main types of juicer – centrifugal (the most popular and the cheapest) and masticating (also known as cold press or slow juicers).

-A high speed centrifugal juicer with a large feeding chamber, such as the L'Equip 215XL, can take as little as five minutes to prepare and produce a pint of juice, as well as clean it up afterwards.
-Vertical slow juicers will take a bit longer, say 10 minutes in the right hands, and horizontal masticating juicers a bit longer again.
+A high speed centrifugal juicer with a large feeding chamber such as the L’Equip 215XL can take as little as five minutes to prepare and produce a pint of juice, as well as clean it up afterwards.
+Vertical slow juicers will take a bit longer – say, 10 minutes – and horizontal masticating juicers a bit longer again.

 You should be able to get two or three pints out of a typical juicing session, but there’s no reason why you can’t make more and just empty the pulp bin a few times during the process.

 Whichever type you go for, try and get one with dishwasher friendly parts and remember not all juicers come with their own jug.
 A drop-stop spout and extra-large feed chute are handy extras, and do remember to check whether you need to peel and cut your fruit before feeding them in.

 When it comes to extracting the optimum amount of juice from veg and fruit, you’ll be hard pushed to find anything that beats this dual-speed machine, especially in this price range.
 It whizzes through whole fruit like pears and apples and the juice is smooth.
 Plus, the machine – which is pretty quiet compared to others – is a breeze to use, largely thanks to the wide chute.
 It’s easy to clean up afterwards, with dishwasher-safe parts.